RevEngAI/ghcc/README.md

    distinct UID, and call `ulimit` for that user.
 This serves as a workaround for per-container limits.

    Don't forget to `chmod g+w` for files that need to be accessed from host.

+## TODO's

+- [ ] Ability to checkout certain commits for compilation
+- [ ] Compiler matrix for different versions and configurations
+  - [ ] Enumerate over all tags